Tanguyvans/HackAI/README.md

 Around this network compression we built a edge application using a Jetson Xavier nx card.
 This application was used to detect fire in the wild and send a notification to the user using telegram.
 To access the application, the user needs to go through a face recognition system.

+# Image classification

+## Data Cleaning

+Before initiating model development, we undertook a comprehensive data cleaning process.
+We meticulously reviewed the provided dataset, removing any data points that were incorrectly labeled, difficult to classify, or not genuine.
+This preliminary step helped us identify the need for greater diversity within our dataset.

+To ensure our model does not rely solely on the color red for fire detection, we enriched the dataset with non-fire images that predominantly feature red hues, such as red pandas and autumn leaves.
+Recognizing that many fires occur at night, we also incorporated images of fires taken during daytime conditions to create a more robust and versatile training dataset.

 ## Models

 Before choosing our final model, we tried a lot of models.
 We used a lot of different models and applied some finetuning.
 Overall in terms of performance, the model that gave us the best results was the Squeezenet.
 The Squeezenet model is a good model for image classification offering a good balance between accuracy and efficiency.